About the science teacher

 the science teacher

 I was first hooked on science by an inspirational biology teacher at school.
-Since then I have loved exploring and getting to grips with scientific ideas and enjoy sharing this passion with students and teachers.
+Since then, I have loved exploring and getting to grips with scientific ideas and enjoy finding ways to share this passion with students and teachers alike.
+For me, this starts with finding innovative ways to help students think about and make sense of scientific concepts.

 Activities on the science teacher can be found here.
-There are also pages to support pedagogy, curriculum and assessment.
+There are also pages to support teachers’ understanding of pedagogy, curriculum and assessment.
+While I am not teaching in schools anymore, I am still adding ideas to the website, as and when they come to mind.

-I hope these resources and ideas are useful and if you’ve enjoyed this website, you may want to read my book ‘Powerful Ideas of Science and How to Teach Them‘.
+I hope you find these resources and ideas useful.
+If you’ve enjoyed this website, you may want to read my book, ‘Powerful Ideas of Science and How to Teach Them‘.

 Jasper